Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Social networks

-The next on your list of places to hire a product designer is social networks.
+Social networks are next on your list of places to hire a product designer.
 Let’s take LinkedIn as an example.
 Here, you won’t see how much each designer charges for their work.
-Neither will you find out what exactly they include in their services or their previous works.
+You will not discover what they include in their services or previous works.
 What you can do, though, is either visit their websites or contact them directly to clarify the information.

 freelance product designer on Linkedinfreelance product designer on Linkedin

-Additionally, you can double your team to two designers by selecting the All-in-One tier.
-And if your designers managed to carry out the project before the month’s end?
-Then, you can use it for requesting other design services for your company.
+Additionally, you can double your team by expanding your monthly plan.
+And did your designers manage to complete the project before the month’s end?
+Then, you can request other design services for your company with no hidden fees.

-Want to see logo designs made by Awesomic?
+Want to see product designs made by Awesomic?
 Swipe and check out

 5 signs you’ve found a perfect match